syncfusion-content/maui-docs/MAUI/Polar-Charts/Tooltip.md

 ---
 layout: post
 title: Tooltip in .NET MAUI Chart control | Syncfusion
-description: Learn here all about how to enable tooltips and their customization in the Syncfusion .NET MAUI Chart (SfPolarChart) control.
+description: Learn here all about how to enable tooltips and customize them in the Syncfusion .NET MAUI Chart (SfPolarChart) control.
 platform: maui
 control: SfPolarChart
 documentation: ug